lyokha/nginx-haskell-module/docs/yet-another-doc-with-examples/nginx-haskell-module-yadwe.md

 Waited 0 sec
 ```

-In another example we will create an *online image converter* to convert images
+In the next example we will create an *online image converter* to convert images
 of various formats into PNG using Haskell library *JuicyPixels*.

 **File test.hs** (*additions*)